-The days where companies spat out messaging on a one-way track to consumers is over.
+The days when companies spat out messaging on a one-way track to consumers is over.
 The potential for engagement between brands and their audiences made possible by social media has skyrocketed in recent years.
 With large platforms, resources, and numerous direct channels to audiences, the public has begun to expect brands to do more than just passively sell products.

 Consumers want to know the brands they support are standing up for what they believe in.
 Fortunately, there are endless ways for brands to do their part in making the world a better place.
-For example, it’s very common to see advertisements for eco-friendly packaging, cruelty free, vegan, and ethically sourced materials.
+For example, it’s very common to see advertisements for eco-friendly packaging, cruelty-free, vegan, and ethically sourced materials.

-While all of these are great ways to make the world a little better, it is no secret companies have been known to make dubious claims with no evidence to support them, or just flat out lie to consumers.
+While all of these are great ways to make the world a little better, it is no secret companies have been known to make dubious claims with no evidence to support them or just flat-out lie to consumers.
 Luckily people are not so easily fooled.
 A disingenuous effort can be easily spotted.

 Successful campaigns require a lot more thought than slapping some label on a product for whatever cause they choose.
 Taking a stand and advocating for a movement that is important to consumers is how to reach audiences on a much more personal level.
 Some of the most successful campaigns have come from companies standing in solidarity with a cause.

 A cornerstone of this is Nike’s famous campaign with Colin Kaepernick.
 In September of 2018, the company released a campaign featuring activist and former National Football League player Colin Kaepernick.
 They chose Kaepernick because of how he was blackballed from the NFL for protesting for racial justice by kneeling during the national anthem.

 Nike knew running the campaign would be a controversial decision that could have potentially been a loss.
 It was also a risky decision for them because they are one of the NFL’s biggest partners.
 However, the brand did this to use its platform to support an issue important to its audiences and do what is right.